 Ducor invested a lot of time, energy and money to increase plant efficiency.
 The result?
 A top performance: we reduced emissions by 51% compared to previous years.
 This surpassed Ducor’s goal, and yet Ducor remains focussed on further increases in efficiency.

 This result is an example of the increase in overall plant efficiency.
 In theory you should get 1kg of polypropylene granules from 1kg of propylene.
 However, in practice it is difficult to achieve 100% efficiency at every step of the process, so in reality, closer to 0.99 kg remains.
 The residual gasses are burned in a flame-installation to prevent flammable glasses from being dangerously released into the atmosphere.
 The PP production process itself is environmentally friendly, it is the residual gasses that account for nearly all the plant’s CO2 emissions.

-Concrete initiatives & Plant Efficiency Projects in 2020
+Concrete initiatives & Plant Efficiency Projects

 We aim to increase gas efficiency to 100% to lower the impact on the environment.
 The more efficient our processes, the fewer raw materials and less energy we require, further resulting in a lowered impact on the planet

 Our plant draws on raw materials and energy.
 Energy is broken down into subcategories, not unlike it is in the home: gas, water and electricity.
 Ducor uses electricity not only for the lighting, but for the propylene pumps and compressors.